CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

         optional: false
       # ... skipping lots of transforms for the sake of this example ...
     arrays:
+      # Every FissClaim can have multiple procedure codes, diagnosis codes, and payers
       - from: fissProcCodes
         to: procCodes
         mapping: FissProcCode